intel-analytics/BigDL-2.x/apps/image_transfer_learning/README.md

 # Transfer Learning
-In this notebook, we will use a pre-trained Inception_V1 model.
+In these notebooks, we will use a pre-trained Inception_V1 model.
 But we will operate on the pre-trained model to freeze first few layers, replace the classifier on the top, then fine tune the whole model.
-And we use the fine-tuned model to solve the dogs-vs-cats classification problem,
+And we use the fine-tuned model to solve the dogs-vs-cats classification problem.

 ## Environment
 * Python 2.7